AlvarLegaz/Useful-list-of-script-for-javascript/README.md

-# Useful list of script for javascript
+# Useful scripts for javascript
 A repository with a list of useful scripts for automating tasks using JavaScript.

 ## Scrip to convert a JSON user list in entires for SQL database